I live in the United States,

 to my daughters.

 In these poems we find a song and a touch.
 They open in offering, reach out in longing, and gather in, in healing.
 They awaken spirits, animal stirrings, and dream machines.
 They form a dirge, but also a hope and a covenant, if we are there.

-Michael A. Sells teaches at the University of Chicago.
-His books include Desert Tracings: Six Classic Arabian Odes, Stations of Desire: Translations from Ibn al-`Arabi and New Poems, and Approaching the Qur’an.
+Michael A. Sells is the John Henry Barrows Professor of Islamic History and Literature at the Divinity School of the University of Chicago.
+His books include Desert Tracings: Six Classic Arabian Odes, Stations of Desire: Translations from Ibn al-`Arabi and New Poems, and Approaching the Qur'an.